-Voters will be spaced 6 feet apart, and only a few voters at a time will be allowed inside polling places to cast their ballots.
+Voters will be spaced 6 feet apart as a precaution against COVID-19.
+Only a few voters at a time will be allowed inside polling places to cast their ballots.

 Poll workers will wipe down touchscreens to prevent the spread of germs, and styluses will be provided so voters don’t have to use their fingers to make their choices.
 Hand sanitizer will also be available.

-In addition, the Home Depot donated plexiglass countertop shields for use at the state’s 2,800 polling places.
+In addition, Home Depot donated plexiglass countertop shields for use at the state’s over 2,600 polling places.

 In-person voters will cast their ballots on Georgia’s new voting equipment, which combines touchscreens and paper ballots.

 Voters will pick their candidates on touchscreens, which are connected to printers that create paper ballots.
 Then they can review their choices and insert their ballots into optical scanners.
 The ballot must go through the scanner to be counted.

 The secretary of state’s office purchased $104 million worth of voting equipment from Dominion Voting Systems, introducing a paper ballot to in-person voters for the first time in 18 years.